 This post may contain affiliate links.
 Please read our disclosure policy.

-This single serve peanut butter cookie is soft, chewy, and full of rich peanut butter flavor.
-It’s mixed in one bowl and baked in a ramekin—easy to make and ready in less than 10 minutes.
+This single serve peanut butter cookie is a deep dish cookie baked in a ramekin until soft, chewy, and golden.
+Made with creamy peanut butter and brown sugar, it’s rich, flavorful, and ready in about 10 minutes.

 Why You’ll Love This Recipe

-- Quick and Easy: Simple ingredients and ready in minutes.
+- Quick and Easy: Made with simple pantry ingredients and ready in about 10 minutes.

-- Easy to Customize: Add chocolate chips, sea salt, or caramel.
+- Customizable: Add chocolate chips, sea salt, or caramel for extra flavor.

-- Soft and Chewy: Great texture with rich peanut butter flavor.
+- Soft and Chewy: A deep dish cookie with a rich peanut butter flavor and tender, chewy center.

 Ingredients